Skip to content

 Gaming Payment Accounts (IBAN), Era (fee-free regulated-firm account), Xacepay (card processing gateway), Open Banking PSD2 interface, Virtual Debit Cards, FX, Multicurrency

-Six product groupings.
-Gaming Payment Account is the core: a regulated business account with virtual IBAN, multi-currency holdings, FPS/SEPA/SWIFT/BACS/CHAPS/ACH access, and virtual Visa debit cards. £POA joining plus £250/month — this is what most Curacao-licensed operators sign up for.
-Era is the newer fee-free variant for fully regulated operators in Europe and North America — no onboarding fee, no monthly fee, 0% transaction fee, same banking-rail access.
-Xacepay is the gateway product, sitting at xacepay.com, connecting to up to 280 card processors and acting as a switch across regions — operationally distinct from the account product, marketed to merchants wanting card acceptance.
+There are six product groupings.
+The Gaming Payment Account is the core: a regulated business account with a virtual IBAN, multi-currency holdings, FPS/SEPA/SWIFT/BACS/CHAPS/ACH access and virtual Visa debit cards, at £POA joining plus £250/month, which is what most Curacao-licensed operators sign up for.
+Era is the newer fee-free variant for fully regulated operators in Europe and North America, with no onboarding fee, no monthly fee, 0% transaction fee and the same banking-rail access.
+Xacepay is the gateway product at xacepay.com, connecting to up to 280 card processors and acting as a switch across regions, operationally distinct from the account product and marketed to merchants wanting card acceptance.
 PSD2 Open Banking is the AIS and PIS interface for TPPs, with sandbox documentation at xace.io/psd2-open-banking.
 Virtual Debit Cards via Modulr's Visa principal membership are issued separately for corporate spend.
-And finally the sector-specific account variants (White Label Casino, Gaming Affiliate, Software Supplier, Esports, Land-Based, Prediction Market) are the same regulated account with sector-tailored compliance pre-screening and marketing.
-The fee structure varies by use case but the underlying infrastructure is shared.
+And the sector-specific account variants (White Label Casino, Gaming Affiliate, Software Supplier, Esports, Land-Based, Prediction Market) are the same regulated account with sector-tailored compliance pre-screening and marketing.
+The fee structure varies by use case, but the underlying infrastructure is shared.

 Payment Methods

-On the inbound side: FPS (UK Faster Payments), SEPA Credit Transfers, SEPA Instant where supported, BACS Direct Debit, CHAPS, SWIFT, USD ACH, and CAD domestic transfers.
-Virtual Visa debit cards issued by Modulr FS Limited under Modulr's Visa principal membership — usable for corporate spend, supplier payments, and card-on-file scenarios.
-Xacepay sits separately and accepts Visa, Mastercard, American Express and other card types through its 280-processor network — useful if an operator wants Xace to handle both the bank account and the deposit gateway, though the gateway is acting as a connector to underlying acquirers rather than a Xace-owned acquiring license.
+On the inbound side: FPS (UK Faster Payments), SEPA Credit Transfers, SEPA Instant where supported, BACS Direct Debit, CHAPS, SWIFT, USD ACH and CAD domestic transfers.
+Virtual Visa debit cards are issued by Modulr FS Limited under Modulr's Visa principal membership, usable for corporate spend, supplier payments and card-on-file scenarios.
+Xacepay sits separately and accepts Visa, Mastercard, American Express and other card types through its 280-processor network, which is useful if an operator wants Xace to handle both the bank account and the deposit gateway, though the gateway acts as a connector to underlying acquirers rather than a Xace-owned acquiring license.
 Apple Pay and Google Pay are not surfaced as Xace-direct integrations but can be reached through whichever processor in the Xacepay network the operator routes to.

 Verticals

-iGaming is the headline focus and what every page on xace.io is structured around.
-Specific sector products: Gaming Payment Accounts (the core), White Label Casino Account, Gambling Software Supplier Business Account, Gaming Affiliate Business Account, Esports Payment Accounts, Land-Based Gambling Payment Solutions, Prediction Market Accounts, Influencer Accounts, Competition and Giveaway Accounts.
-Adjacent verticals also served: fintech, ecommerce (the standard MCC range), digital assets / crypto businesses as fiat banking customers, and CBD per Xacepay.
-This breadth is deceptive — the products are largely the same regulated business account with sector-specific marketing and compliance pre-screening.
-The shared infrastructure is gambling-friendly banking; the sector pages are a customer-acquisition strategy.
+iGaming is the headline focus and the structure of every page on xace.io.
+The specific sector products are Gaming Payment Accounts (the core), the White Label Casino Account, the Gambling Software Supplier Business Account, the Gaming Affiliate Business Account, Esports Payment Accounts, Land-Based Gambling Payment Solutions, Prediction Market Accounts, Influencer Accounts, and Competition and Giveaway Accounts.
+Adjacent verticals are also served: fintech, ecommerce (the standard MCC range), digital assets / crypto businesses as fiat banking customers, and CBD via Xacepay.
+The breadth is deceptive, because the products are largely the same regulated business account with sector-specific marketing and compliance pre-screening.
+Underneath, it is one gambling-friendly business account, and the sector pages are a customer-acquisition layer on top of it.

 Methods